Cheriton - Bursting with History

 More about

-Morfydd Llwyn Owen can be on the following link
+Morfydd Llwyn Owen can be found on the following link

-marry for the second time 1919 Katherine Joki, a Jewish economics graduate from
+Ernest married for the second time in 1919 to Katherine Joki, a Jewish economics graduate from

 Moravia.
 They went on to have four